 - Calibration Tip: Don’t bother trying to configure it on your watch!
 Just set your weight correctly on the app and sync that through to STRYD.
 You will probably spend a long time trying to manually calibrate for VERY little, if any, improvement.

-- DATA RECOVERY TIP: Embarassingly I once forgot my watch for a race.
-Embarassingly I also got a PB/PR If you have caching enabled via the app then you will at least be able to recover your power data after the race.
-That’s one tip this STRYD review can quietly pass on 😉
+- DATA RECOVERY TIP: Embarrassingly I once forgot my watch for a race.
+Embarrassingly I also got a PB/PR If you have caching enabled via the app then you will at least be able to recover your power data after the race.
+That’s one tip this STRYD Review can quietly pass on 😉

 - Whilst the STRYD pod is a good size, the charger is definitely on the big side.

 - The STRYD v1 chest strap is no longer sold but stock exists to service issues with existing users.